johnbayko/hicp/docs/hicp.rst

     The user agent must support at lest 32,768 (32K) characters (not bytes) for content of a "textfield" or "textarea" component.

-  Q. What should I do if there are control characters?
+  Q: What should I do if there are control characters?

-  A. If the rules aren't followed, there's no guarantee of anything.
+  A: If the rules aren't followed, there's no guarantee of anything.
 You could filter out the invalid characters, truncate the string, or refuse to do anything with them and treate it as an empty string.
 You must still handle the rest of the headers correctly - that means a text